DataDog/documentation/content/en/security/cloud_security_management/vulnerabilities/_index.md

 With CSM Vulnerabilities, you can manage your cloud security management strategy, all in one place:

 - Create a vulnerability management program, from CI/CD pipelines to production resources
-- Pass compliance audits (SOC2, PCI, HIPAA, CIS, FedRamp, etc.)
+- Pass compliance audits (such as SOC2, PCI, HIPAA, CIS, and FedRamp)
 - Remediate emerging vulnerabilities (0-day CVEs)

 **Note**: For vulnerability management in application libraries, see [Software Composition Analysis][5].
 For application code, see [Code Security][10].